Kunal5s/Car-Diagnostics-555/README.md

 <br />
 <div style="background-color: #ffdddd; border-left: 6px solid #f44336; padding: 15px; margin-bottom: 15px;">
   <h3 style="margin-top: 0; color: #f44336;"><strong>IMPORTANT: Critical Setup Required</strong></h3>
   <p>The automatic article generation will <strong>NOT</strong> work without setting these environment variables in your Vercel project.
-This is the most common reason for the cron job failing.</p>
+This is the most common reason for the cron job failing.
+After setting them, you must <strong>REDEPLOY</strong> your application for the changes to take effect.</p>
 </div>

 -   **`GOOGLE_API_KEY`**: Your API key for Google AI Studio (Gemini).